How To Overcome Unrequited Love

 "Too many of us are hung up on what we don't have, can't have, or won't ever have.
 We spend too much energy being down when we could use that same energy - if not less of it - doing, or at least trying to do, some of the things we really want to do." - Terry McMillan

 Even though you may not receive direct closure from your unrequited love, you can still find a piece of it on your own.
-You may want to write your unrequited lover a letter (even if you never actually send it).
-Just the process of writing down your thoughts and feelings can bring you closer to moving on.
+For instance, you may want to write your unrequited lover a letter (even if you never actually send it).
+The simple process of writing down your thoughts and feelings can bring you closer to moving on.

-You can also talk with friends and work to begin a healthy, new hobby, such as a new fitness routine or even an art class.
+You can also talk with friends or begin a new hobby such as a fitness routine or even an art class, for example.
 Getting in touch with who you are can remind you that you're strong enough to move forward on your own.

-Even just reading quotes and poems similar to those shared above can be of great help.
-However, one of the strongest tools available to you while working on moving on from unrequited love is therapy.
+Therapy may be one of the most useful tools available to you while moving on from unrequited love.
 A counselor can be an unbiased listening ear and someone who asks the right questions to understand your current situation better.
-This understanding can lead to a deeper form of closure and the ability to get over your unreturned love.
+This understanding can lead to a deeper form of closure and the ability to get over your unreturned love for good.

 "I was really nervous starting because I didn't know what to expect.
 After a few minutes of talking to her, I felt at ease.
 So far, she has been understanding and made me feel like my situation isn't completely hopeless.
 Every time I talk with her, I have felt relief, and my thoughts feel less jumbled than before."